garrandall/popular-music-data/tracks/let-there-be-cowgirls-chris-cagle.md

 The heartbeat of the heartland
 She's got a drawl, ya'll,
 Yeah, she's the salt of the earth that rocks my world.
-Let there be cowgirls, ooh
+Let there be cowgirls, oh
 Let there be cowgirls, come on.